 The Manor recognises that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.

 Children with SEND

-We recognise that children with SEND may experience greater risk when it comes to online safety.
-For example:
+We recognise that children with SEND may experience greater risk when it comes to content, contact, conduct or commerce risks.